Florida's Leading 24/7 Network of Care for Survivors of Sex Trafficking

 Survivors are supported by a team of professionals, including Survivor-Mentors, Regional Advocates, Victim Service Coordinators, and Clinicians who work together to create appropriate, individualized wellness plans.

 Funding Follows the Victim

 With this highly mobile population, our teams are often able to continue to serve survivors as they move throughout many Florida regions.

 This is the “special sauce” of our model.
 As the backbone, Voices for Florida mobilizes resources to plug service gaps, advances training and education and monitors evaluation and outcome measures to ensure successful outcomes for survivors.

 Over 1,900 Child and Young Adult Survivors Served

 Open Doors Outreach Network Providers

-Providing trauma-informed care to victims and survivors of commercial sexual exploitation
+Providing trauma-responsive care to victims and survivors of commercial sexual exploitation

 Survivor-Mentors are key members of our Outreach Teams.
 Their lived experience helps us better understand and respond to each survivor’s needs.

 Danielle was being sold to men for sex by her own mother.
 After telling teachers what was happening, she was referred to Open Doors by DCF.

 A Top Need for Victims is Housing

 As the backbone organization for Open Doors, Voices is working hard to fulfill this need.
-Survivors served through Open Doors will soon have access to transitional housing assistance, thanks to a three-year grant from the U.S Department of Justice.
+Survivors served through Open Doors have access to transitional housing assistance, thanks to a three-year grant from the U.S Department of Justice.